Import/Export Trade Advising

 - Receive one-on-one trade specific business advising at no-cost from the OSBDCN Global Trade Center’s team of Certified Global Business Professionals

-- Access to specialized training programs to develop your export readiness such as International Trade Small Business Management, Before You Go Global, and CGBP Exam Prep Training
+- Access to specialized training programs to develop your export readiness such as Buying and Selling Outside the U.S., Before You Go Global, and CGBP Exam Prep Training

 - Use of GrowthWheel® international trade modules as a supplementary tool to make decisions and take action